 *Do I have to wait until the beginning of the next school year to take my children out of their current public or private school to start home schooling?

 If you wish to teach your children at home, you may begin at any time, but must always send the completed certificate of enrollment for each child.
+Also, as a courtesy, when removing your child from a public or private school system, write a letter of withdrawal or fill out the school’s form so they have a record of where the child went or what happened.
+This provides a historical document that protects both you and the school.

 *Does the curriculum I use have to include state-approved textbooks?